arvindmvepa/al-seg/README.md

 - `policy_type`: In most cases this will be `ranked`, indicating to use a ranked selection method.
 However, for random sampling, please use `random`.
 - `rounds`: The proportion of the dataset to label in each round.
-This is a list of lists: the ith sublist indicates what proportion of the dataset to label each round.
+This is a list of lists: the ith sublist indicates what proportion of the dataset to label in the ith round.
 Currently, only the first element of the sublist is used - the second should be set to zero.
 For example, if `rounds` is `[[0.1, 0], [0.1, 0], [0.1, 0], [0.1, 0]]`, then 10% of the dataset will be labeled for four rounds.